 aperture) long telephoto lenses and to shoot good quality images in poor

 light if necessary.

 DSLR's are the one type of camera that excels in all of these areas.
-Among DSLR's there is a range of abilities and serious sports photographers can commonly be seen using the top end DSLR's that are designed with sports photography in mind.
-Most professional sports photographers use appropriate model DSLR's produced by Nikon and Canon.
-These models include the Nikon D4 and the Canon 1D X. They will generally pair these models with large / fast telephoto lenses (such as a 300mm f/2.8).
+Recently, some mirrorless cameras (Nikon Z9, Sony A9, Canon R3) also excel for in these areas.
+Among DSLR's there is a range of abilities and serious sports photographers can commonly be seen using the top end DSLR's and select mirrorless models that are designed with sports photography in mind.
+Most professional sports photographers use appropriate model produced by Nikon, Sony and Canon.
+These models include the Sony A9, Nikon D6 and Z9 and the Canon 1Dx and R3.
+They will generally pair these models with large / fast telephoto lenses (such as a 400mm f/2.8).

 |Deciding which camera to take on a trip can result in many different answers depending on what kind of trip one is taking, what the practical constraints of the trip and the general questions (see General Advice above) that one may ask themselves when buying any camera.
 With that in mind below is general advice based for certain specific trip types.|